awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.IResolvable | aws-cdk-lib.aws_emrserverless.CfnApplication.AutoStopConfigurationProperty
+- *Default:* The application is stopped after 15 minutes of idle time

 The configuration for an application to automatically stop after a certain amount of time being idle.